 Do make sure you cover a minimum of three areas of holistic development and relate this to neural development.

 2.6 Explain ways in which Forest School can foster resilient, confident, independent and creative learners.
+You can cross reference points made in other answers.

 2.7 Evaluate two pieces of research on Forest School practice.